KhoaLang/KhoaLang/README.md

 ### Hi, I'm KLaHD 👋

-## I'm a third year college student!
+## I'm a fourth year college student!

 - 🖥️ I'm curently working with ReactJS
 - 💯 2022 Goals: Improve my ReactJs skill as well as UI/UX design skill and find an intership for front-end developer